enspiral-root-systems/coop-constitution/README.md

-# Constitution of Loomio Cooperative Limited
+# DRAFT: Constitution of Root Systems Limited
-Loomio is a [registered cooperative company](https://www.business.govt.nz/companies/app/ui/pages/companies/3971519) in New Zealand.

 ## INTERPRETATION

 In this constitution, unless the context otherwise requires:

-* “Act” m eans the Companies Act 1993 and its amendments.
+* "Act" means the Companies Act 1993 and its amendments.
-* “s” m eans section references in the Act.
+* "s" means section references in the Act.
-* “solvency test” means the solvency test in s4 of the Act, as may be modified in accordance with the Act.
+* "solvency test" means the solvency test in s4 of the Act, as may be modified in accordance with the Act.
-* “Co-op” or “Company” m eans Loomio Co­operative Limited.
+* "Co-op" or "Company" means Root Systems Limited.
-* “Transacting Shareholder” has the meaning ascribed to it in the Co-operative Companies Act 1996.
+* "Transacting Shareholder" has the meaning ascribed to it in the Co-operative Companies Act 1996.
-* “Transacting Share” means a share in the class established by Clause 2.1.
+* "Transacting Share" means a share in the class established by Clause 2.1.
-* Definitions in Act – Words or expressions used in this constitution bear the same meaning as in the Act.
-“Loomio Co-Op” or “Loomio Co-operative” m eans the Company
+* Definitions in Act -- Words or expressions used in this constitution bear the same meaning as in the Act.
+"Root Systems" or "Root Systems Limited" or "Root Systems Co-operative" means the Company
-* Masculine, feminine, and neuter – Words which import any gender include the other genders.
+* Masculine, feminine, and neuter -- Words which import any gender include the other genders.
-* Singular and plural – Words which import the singular and plural number include the plural and singular number respectively.
+* Singular and plural -- Words which import the singular and plural number include the plural and singular number respectively.
-* No limitation – the words “include”, “including” or similar do not imply any limitation.
+* No limitation -- the words "include", "including" or similar do not imply any limitation.
-* Conflict – If there is a conflict between the provisions of this constitution and a mandatory provision of the Act, the Act shall prevail.
+* Conflict -- If there is a conflict between the provisions of this constitution and a mandatory provision of the Act, the Act shall prevail.
-* ordinary resolution – means a resolution approved by 75% (rounded down to the nearest whole person) o f the votes of those shareholders entitled to vote and voting on that resolution
+* ordinary resolution -- means a resolution approved by 75% (rounded down to the nearest whole person) o f the votes of those shareholders entitled to vote and voting on that resolution
-* special resolution – means a resolution approved by: (i) 90%; or (ii) if there are less than 30 Transacting Shareholders, 100% minus two votes; of the votes of those shareholders entitled to vote and voting on that resolution
+* special resolution -- means a resolution approved by: (i) 90%; or (ii) if there are less than 30 Transacting Shareholders, 100% minus two votes; of the votes of those shareholders entitled to vote and voting on that resolution

-## PART 1 – PURPOSE
+## PART 1 -- PURPOSE
-**1.1 The Loomio Co-operative exists to create a world where it’s easy for anyone to participate in decisions that affect them.**
+**1.1 The Root Systems Co-operative exists to provide stable and excellent work for members.**

-With the right collaborative process, groups generate better ideas, decisions and actions than any individual would by themselves.
-The Loomio Co-operative aims to break down the barriers to participation in decision-making at every level: in neighbourhoods, community organisations, businesses, social movements, and local and national governance.
+We will do excellent work and work with excellent people.

-**Co-operative social enterprise**
+**Co-operative ownership**
-The Loomio Co-operative is a social enterprise collectively owned by the people building it.
-Its principal activity is co-operative and not less than 60% of the voting rights in the Company will be held by its transacting shareholders.
-Unlike a traditional profit­maximising company, revenue is not an end in itself, but a means towards achieving a core social purpose.
-A worker-owned Co-operative structure is a powerful way to live our values of collaboration and collective ownership.

-**Independent and neutral**
-The Loomio Co-operative is committed to remaining independent so it can provide a neutral place for any group to come together.
+The Root Systems Co-operative is an enterprise which is committed to shared ownership.
+We believe this agreement leads to the best outcomes for a group working together.

 **Open-source collaboration**
-The Loomio Co-operative aims to develop open-source tools that make collaboration accessible to everyone.
+The Root Systems Co-operative aims to support open-source tools that make collaboration more accessible to everyone.

-**Adaptive, reflexive, user-driven**
-The Loomio Co-operative aims to develop tools which are iterative, self-reflexive and adaptive, driven by the collective wisdom of the user community.

 **Transparency**
-The Loomio Co-operative will be surrounded by a valued community of users and contributors.
-This community must be confident that the Loomio Co-operative is doing what it says it is.
-The Loomio Co-operative is committed to high standards for sharing information and maintaining open books.
+The Root Systems Co-operative will be transparent about how it is operating (where it has resources to facilitate this).
+We want to share learning and contribute to discourse about how business is done.

 **1.2** The Co-op is authorised to apply for registration as a Co-operative company under the Co-operative Companies Act 1996.

-*The relationship between the Constitution and the Co-operative Companies Act 1996* **1.3** Loomio Co-operative Limited is registered under the Co-operative Companies Act 1996, the Companies Act 1993, and as such shall have the rights, powers, duties and obligations set out in the Co-operative Companies Act 1996, the Companies Act 1993 and this Constitution.
+*The relationship between the Constitution and the Co-operative Companies Act 1996* **1.3** Root Systems Co-operative Limited is registered under the Co-operative Companies Act 1996, the Companies Act 1993, and as such shall have the rights, powers, duties and obligations set out in the Co-operative Companies Act 1996, the Companies Act 1993 and this Constitution.
 **1.4** The Company, the Board, each Director and each Shareholder have the rights, powers, duties and obligations set out in the Companies Act 1993 or the Co-operative Companies Act 1996 except to the extent that they are negated or modified by this Constitution.

-## PART 2 – SHARES
+## PART 2 -- SHARES

 ### 2 RIGHTS AND POWERS ATTACHING TO SHARES
 **2.1 Transacting Shares**